gabrielmchiapetti/BiveAlpha/README.md

 ### linecounter.py
 > Its a Line Counter that counts lines from all the code files of the game (Including itself)

-# About the assets folder
+# About the Assets folder
 The assets folder is where all the music/splashtexts/images are stored, it is structured like this:

 ### Audios